teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 ## Filing Basis

 Every trademark needs a "filing basis."
 The filing basis is just a reference to the part of the Trademark Statute you are claiming your rights under.
-The two filing bases we will discuss here are called ["use in commerce"](/tmep/tmep-0800.html#TMEP-800d1e671) [§1(a)] and ["intent to use"](/tmep/tmep-0800.html#TMEP-800d1e693) [§1(b)].
+The two filing bases we will discuss here are called ["use in commerce"](/tmep/tmep-0800.html#TMEP-800d1e671) [§ 1 (a)] and ["intent to use"](/tmep/tmep-0800.html#TMEP-800d1e693) [§ 1 (b)].
 The others relate to international trademarks.
 See [TMEP 806 for filing basis details](/tmep/tmep-0800.html#TMEP-800d1e653), and [TMEP 1101](/tmep/tmep-1100.html#TMEP-1100d1e7) for additional information about when a company has a bona fide "intent to use" a trademark in the future.

-Pick [§ 1(a)](/tmep/tmep-0800.html#TMEP-800d1e671) if you already use the trademark in interstate commerce.
+Pick [§ 1 (a)](/tmep/tmep-0800.html#TMEP-800d1e671) if you already use the trademark in interstate commerce.
 That is, you already use this trademark to sell some product or service in more than one US state.

-Pick [§ 1(b)](/tmep/tmep-0800.html#TMEP-800d1e693) if you don't use the trademark to sell anything yet, but you plan to start soon.
+Pick [§ 1 (b)](/tmep/tmep-0800.html#TMEP-800d1e693) if you don't use the trademark to sell anything yet, but you plan to start soon.

 <a href="/images/tm-app/8-assign-filing-basis.png"><img src="/images/tm-app/8-assign-filing-basis.png" ></a>

-If you selected §1(a) (use in commerce), you will need to provide a "specimen of use" - a jpg image showing how you use the trademark in commerce.
+If you selected § 1 (a) (use in commerce), you will need to provide a "specimen of use" – a jpg image showing how you use the trademark in commerce.
 This will be the next step.

-If you selected §1(b), you will end up filing an "intent to use" application.
+If you selected § 1 (b), you will end up filing an "intent to use" application.
 This is a placeholder.
 It will not provide full trademark rights until you file a "statement of use" with the Trademark Office.
 There is a time limit.
 You must file the statement of use within 6 months after your intent-to-use registration issues.
 You can extend this deadline for up to 3 additional 6-month periods by paying extension fees.
-This guide does not cover the §1(b) intent-to-use trademark application process.
+This guide does not cover the § 1 (b) intent-to-use trademark application process.

 - - -

 ## Specimen of Use

-If you are already using your trademark (and picked §1(a) above), you need to upload a jpg image that shows how you use the trademark.
+If you are already using your trademark (and picked § 1 (a) above), you need to upload a jpg image that shows how you use the trademark.
 See [TMEP 904](tmep/tmep-0900.html#TMEP-900d1e489) for details on the appropriate type of specimen to file.

 <a href="/images/tm-app/9-filing-basis-specimen.png"><img src="/images/tm-app/9-filing-basis-specimen.png" ></a>